AliceWreath/fire_red_tracker_project/README.md

 In a **Nuzlocke** run, the player may only catch the first Pokémon encountered in each new area, and any Pokémon that faints is considered dead and must be released.
 The encounter panel makes it easy to see at a glance which Pokémon are available before stepping into grass.

 A **Soul Link** is a Nuzlocke variant played with a partner: each player's catches are paired with their partner's catch from the same route.
 If one linked Pokémon faints, both must be released.
-The aggregator's Soul Link detection automates the pairing by comparing `met_location` values across all connected players' parties, removing the need to manually track which Pokémon are linked.
+The aggregator automates this in two layers:

+1. **Instant visual detection** — compares `met_location` across all connected players' live party data every 100 ms. The moment a Pokémon's HP reaches zero, its partner is shown as dead immediately, before the tracker has written anything to the database.
+The partner's card is labelled "Soul Link" and tinted accordingly.

+2. **Database propagation** (requires `--db`) — once the tracker writes a death record, the aggregator cross-references it against the caught table and writes a corresponding soul-link death record for the partner.
+This persists across sessions so the dead state survives restarts.

+Both players share a single database run.
+Caught and dead records from both trainers are stored together and separated by OT ID for per-player views.

 > **Limitation:** Soul Link matching uses `met_location` as the pairing key.
 This is reliable on standard FireRed but may produce false positives on heavily modified ROMs where multiple areas share a location ID.